se-edu/learningresources/contents/javascript/Javascript-promises.md

 The `async` keyword ensures that the `main()` function returns a promise.
 In our case, this will cause `main()` to return a promise with `filtered` as its data.
 The information can then be used like so `main().then(filtered => alert(filtered));`.

 Another interesting thing to note: `await` will wait for the promise to return before executing anything below.
-In this case, `console.log` will be executed after the two `await` calls, even when it doesn't depend the results of those calls.
+In this case, `console.log` will be executed after the two `await` calls, even when it doesn't depend on the results of those calls.

-In the "promise" style, we handle errors using the `.catch()` block.
-However when using the "async await" style, we handle the errors using the more conventional `try ... catch` block.
+In the promise-style, we handle errors using the `.catch()` block.
+However when using the 'async await'-style, we handle the errors using the more conventional `try ... catch` block.
 These can be explored further in this [section](https://javascript.info/async-await#error-handling) about error handling.

 ## Where Promises can be used
 ### HTTP Requests